-Some people though do not feel themselves being in change, in development and in a process all the time, every day.
-They experience themselves being stuck, trapped, with no hope, no way out, helpless.
+Some people though do not feel themselves being in change, in development, and in a process all the time, every day.
+They experience themselves being stuck, trapped, with no hope, no way out, and helpless.

 Besides so many different factors, those people may have learned early on, that no matter, what they do, the outcome is beyond their control.
 Everything and everyone else is in charge of their life.
 They are the victim of their circumstances.

 The results of a strong belief that leaves you helpless and powerless can be devastating.
-You can lose your confidence, self-respect and self-esteem.
-You limit yourself and give the responsibility into the hands of others.
-Only the external world can decide over your happiness and fulfillment.
+You can lose your confidence, self-respect, and self-esteem.
+You limit yourself and give responsibility into the hands of others.
+Only the external world can decide your happiness and fulfillment.
 That is what is pulling the strings of your life.
 You even can't imagine a life outside that box, yet.
-It all seems frightening, exhausting, unknown.
+It all seems frightening, exhausting, and unknown.

 Learned helplessness can be un-learned

-We are humans and we tend to think our world.
+We are humans and we tend to think about our world.
 The world around us is built on our experiences and belief systems.
 Are we always right about the world?
 Can we be mistaken, too?
-Can it be different, than we always thought it is?
+Can it be different, then we always thought it is?

-Most people can think of at least one event in their life, be it receiving their driving license, the exams at school they have passed, someone who they have helped out or a cake they have baked for the first time in their life, that turned out to be delicious.
+Most people can think of at least one event in their life, be it receiving their driving license, the exams at school they have passed, someone who they have helped out, or a cake they have baked for the first time in their life, that turned out to be delicious.
 It can be big or small, it doesn't matter.
 But it shows, how your behavior can generate positive outcomes and success, how you can have the power over getting something done.
-You can realize, that your thoughts played tricks on you and the reality is not a dead end or a one way street.
+You can realize, that your thoughts played tricks on you and that reality is not a dead end or a one-way street.

 If you can't think of a way out, a solution to a problem – relax.